MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 ## Turn on the Parents app in Teams for Education

-The Parents app is turned off by default, so class team owners will not see it in their class teams until it is allowed through the Teams admin center.
+The Parents app is turned off by default, so class team owners won't see it in their class teams until it's allowed through the Teams admin center.
 The Parents app can be allowed via the Teams admin center using [Allow apps blocked by publishers](manage-apps.md#apps-blocked-by-publishers).

 At any time, the app can be turned off at the tenant level using [Allow and block apps](manage-apps.md#allow-and-block-apps) in the Teams admin center.
-If it is turned off at the tenant level, it will be blocked for all users, even if user-level permissions are enabled.
+If it's turned off at the tenant level, it will be blocked for all users, even if user-level permissions are enabled.

 The Parents app can also be turned off at the user level using [Manage app permission policies in Microsoft Teams](teams-app-permission-policies.md).